Myanmar police shoot dead two protesters in one of the bloodiest days since the coup - Local News 8

 Sunday marks the second day of the military’s intensified crackdown on anti-coup protesters, in which hundreds of people have reportedly been detained, including journalists.
 In towns and cities across Myanmar Saturday, security forces fired tear gas, rubber bullets, water cannon and shot their guns into the air to disperse protesters.

-As the protests enter their fourth week, at least five demonstrators and one police officer have been killed, according to Reuters.
+Since the coup, at least five demonstrators and one police officer have been killed, according to Reuters.
 Activist group, the Assistance Association for Political Prisoners (AAPP) said that as of Saturday, it had documented 854 people who have been arrested, charged or sentenced since the February 1 coup.
 The group noted, however, that “hundreds of people” were arrested in Yangon and other places on Saturday.

 UN ambassador defies military